CommonAccord/Cmacc-Org/Doc/S/About/CCL/Status_0.md

 1.2.sec=CommonAccord has a data model (Cmacc) that can extend Hyperledger to all legal relationships and be a standard for integration with legacy systems such as Word (legal), ECM and ERM.

 1.3.sec=There is a well-established tradition of legal codification, including bar and trade groups, agencies, and legal clinics.
-The {HLP} can be enhanced and accelerated by combining the benefits of open source legal with open source tech.

 1.4.sec=Access control based on OAuth is very well-widely used and well understood.